 Location: Florida, with expectation of traveling.
-This position is remote from the main office, which is located in Seattle, WA.
+This position is remote.

-Details: This is a part time position of approximately 15 hours a week.
-This position is funded for one year, with the possibility of extension.
+Details: This is a part time position of approximately 10-15 hours a week.

 Our Climate has already begun to cultivate a network of student leaders in Florida, with representation from Tallahassee, Orlando, Tampa, St. Petersburg, and Miami.
 We have found that Florida students are eager to step into leadership roles and take advantage of opportunities to meaningfully advance carbon pricing and other climate policy efforts, in partnership with local and state organizations.
 Our Climate is committed to deepening relationships with aligned organizations in the region to advance shared goals .